WBeckman142/SRA_NGS_Pipeline/README.md

 ## 📖 Overview
 - Automates NGS data preprocessing with reproducibility in mind.
 - Designed to work with SRA accession codes.
+- Allows you to download sepcified number of reads per sample.
 - Generates alignment-ready BAM files with indexes for downstream analysis.

 ---